Solent Branch

 As the clock struck 6pm Tricia completed her inspection of the yachts berthed in Gunwharf Quays Marina to decide which vessel she would award “Best Dressed and Presented Boat”.
 Soldier Sailor, one of seven boats from Christchurch attending their first Solent Branch event, was declared the winner and Chris and Mary McCann will be awarded the Thelma Alloway Prize at the Solent Branch AGM.

-On a bIMG_4143eautiful September evening our group of 126, all dressed up in their finest evening outfits, ascended the gangplank of HMS Warrior in Portsmouth Historic Dockyard.
+On a beautiful September evening our group of 126, all dressed up in their finest evening outfits, ascended the gangplank of HMS Warrior in Portsmouth Historic Dockyard.

 The nautically themed sounds of Shep Woolley’s ‘Ansome Cabin Buoys could be enjoyed as we were greeted with a welcome cocktail, courtesy of Tecsew Ltd, whose canopies adorn many of our yachts helping to extend our sailing seasons.